When Do You Need an Oil-Free Compressor?

 Today, as previously, there are multiple types of compressors available for a variety of purposes and industries.
 Modern compressor choices however, are becoming more efficient, effective, and environmentally friendly.
 Selecting the appropriate compressor for your specific application is critical.
 The need for cleaner air in production is becoming increasingly important.
 Oil-free compressors are leading the way.
 Oil free or oil-less compressors are clean, cost-effective, efficient and less bulky than traditional oiled compressors, making them an attractive option.
 Should you consider an oil free compressor?

-Despite its name, an oil free compressor does, in fact use oil.
-It, however, only uses oil to lubricate outside moving parts and to keep it operating at cooler temperatures.
-What is meant by “oil free” is that an oil-free compressor is one that doesn’t use oil to lubricate its cylinder walls.
-Instead, they use self-lubricating materials to allow cylinders to slide smoothly along with grease in sealed bearings.
+Despite its name, many oil free compressors do use oil in certain areas outside the compression chamber.
+What is meant by “oil free” is that an reciprocating oil free compressor doesn’t use oil to lubricate its cylinder walls, instead, they use special cylinder coatings and piston rings, along with grease sealed bearings in the crankcase.
+Oil free rotary screw compressors may use oil in the gearbox which operates the screws, but oil is prevented from entering the compression chamber.”
 Its design prevents oil from coming in contact with compressed air.
 Since oil does not contaminate the compressed air, it is said to be “oil free”.
 Like all machinery, it is important to properly maintain this type of compressor to make sure its seals remain intact to continue to produce air that is not contaminated by oil.

 Oil-free compressors provide the highest quality, cleanest compressed air for manufacturers.
 In the process, manufacturers can significantly reduce their negative impact on the environment.
 Natural resources are conserved with the reduction and elimination of harmful emissions, while at the same time providing an exceptionally clean and cost-effective source of clean air.
 This has benefits in the manufacturing process.